pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ![Page titled 'Connecting your pretix account to HubSpot', displaying the pretix and HubSpot logos and buttons labeled 'Create a new HubSpot account' and 'Sign in to your HubSpot account'.](../../assets/screens/hubspot/connecting.png "Connecting your pretix account to HubSpot")

 Click the :btn:Sign in to your HubSpot account: button.
-This takes you to a page prompting you to choose an account
+This takes you to a page prompting you to choose an account.

 ![Page titled 'Connecting pretix to HubSpot', displaying a list of accounts to choose from and a button labeled 'Choose account'.](../../assets/screens/hubspot/choose-account.png "Choose account")